nononovak/otwadvent2019-ctfwriteup/day16_musical_stegano.md

 ## Initial Analysis

 As the description mentions, this is a steganography program entirely in musical notes - not in any special file format.
 Also, since this problem was slow to solve the first couple hours, a few hints were released, some of which were obvious and others which helped me solve for the flag.
+The hints I found helpful were:

 * The flag format is AOTW{} and that wrapper part is embedded in the music as well.
 * The way to encode notes in base 7 is: G = 0, A = 1, B = 2, ..., F# = 6.
 (If you don’t know what that # means, it does not matter; I’m just being technically accurate).